Selena Gomez And The Weeknd: Watch As Their Relationship Heats Up

 Selena Gomez and The Weeknd stepped out as a couple for the first time two months ago, but their relationship is on fire as never before.

-Selena Gomez and her new beau The Weeknd seem madly in love.
-Even though neither the “Hands To Myself” singer nor the “Starboy” hitmaker have said a word about their relationship, the two cannot seem to spend a day without one another.
+Selena Gomez and her new beau seem madly in love.
+Even though neither the “Hands to Myself” singer nor the “Starboy” hitmaker has said a word about their relationship, the two cannot seem to spend a day without one another.

 Selena Gomez at The Weeknd’s "Legend Of The Fall 2017 World Tour" in São Paulo, Brazil [March 26] pic.twitter.com/LAqmduwipy